119 D2C Brands That Are Disrupting India’s Consumer Market

 Its products primarily encompass four categories, including women care, immunity boosters, diabetic care and kids.
 The D2C brand’s range of offerings include skincare products, mil mixes, powdered superfoods, and spreads.

-The Moms Co, founded in 2016 by Malika Sadani, sells organic products for expecting mothers and babies in the face, hair, pregnancy, and body care categories.
-It claims to have catered to more than a million customers since its inception.
+The Moms Co, founded in 2016 by Malika Sadani, sells organic products for expecting mothers and babies across categories such as face, hair, pregnancy, and body care.

-In 2021, the Delhi-based D2C brand was acquired by beauty unicorn Good Glamm Group.
-In March 2022, Inc42 reported that Good Glamm Group had increased its stake in The Moms Co to 90% from 75%.
+In 2021, content-to-commerce unicorn The Good Glamm Group acquired a majority stake in the Delhi-based D2C brand.
+A year later, The Good Glamm Group further increased its stake in The Moms Co to 90% from 75%.

-The Pant Project was founded by siblings Dhruv and Udit Toshniwal and offers customised bottom wear for both men and women, with free alterations and monogramming services provided to customers.
+Founded by siblings Dhruv and Udit Toshniwal, The Pant Project offers customised bottom wear for both men and women, with free alterations and monogramming services provided to customers.

 The story of The Sleep Company starts with a baby.
 After taking care of their newborn at odd hours, entrepreneur couple Priyanka Salot and Harshil Salot were left aghast when their multiple attempts to buy a new mattress met a dead end.